alexsoluweb/duplicated-sub-category-permalink-fixer/readme.md

-# Project on development
+# Current Project
-- v1.0.0 on beta
-- You can test it on a dev environment but i dont recommend using it on productions.
+- Stage: On development
+- Version: 1.0

 ## Contributors all welcome =]
 - Just ask for a pull request

-## What you can contribute on:
+## TODO:
+- Check if pretty permalink is set on Wordpress Settings
+- Add paged rewrited rules
 - Check for securities issues
-- Make this conform to Wordpress
+- Make this conform to Wordpress Standard
 - Bug testing

-- Any improvments
+## Imporvments:
+- Let user change the base Category name

 ## When beta goes to alpha
 - Push it to the Wordpress repository